If you’re looking for a strong MLM that’s been in business longer than most, Herbalife should be at the top of your list.

 Independent Herbalife Members can earn money two ways: on the products sold directly to consumers, and/or by developing a multi-level sales team and earning commission on downline sales.
 According to materials found on the Herbalife website, roughly 20% of Herbalife members develop multi-level sales teams; no commission is earned for sponsoring new members.

-Members who do decide to develop their own business network are supported by monthly trainings and meetings.
+Members who do decide to develop their own business network are supported by monthly training and meetings.
 Online resources for members include product information, online training resources, sales and marketing materials, tools for lead generation, email marketing and invoicing, tools for managing activity of sponsored members and downline sales, and the ability to order products.
 It’s unclear if there’s a fee or associated cost for any of these services or tools.

 Here are some pros about Herbalife: